FolkSite/modx-codes/README.md

+# MODX Codes

-# MODX Codes: useful apps for MODX Revolution
+Useful snippets and codes for MODX Revolution

 See the documentation in the README file of each directory.